graphcore/tutorials/feature_examples/tensorflow/connection_type/README.md

 # Graphcore

-## DeviceConnectionType example
+## Device Connection Type example

-This code example demonstrates how to control if and when an IPU device is acquired using the `set_ipu_connection_type`.
+This code example demonstrates how to control if and when an IPU device is acquired using the `device_connection.type` configuration option.

 |Mode          |Description                                                          |
 |--------------|---------------------------------------------------------------------|